-- (1) There shall be a standing committee of the Assembly to be known as the Committee on Standards and Privileges - (a) to consider specific matters relating to privilege referred to it by the Assembly; - (b) to oversee the work of the Clerk of Standards; to examine the arrangements for the compilation, maintenance and accessibility of the Register of Members' Interests and any other registers of interests established by the Assembly; and to review from time to time the form and content of those registers; - (c) to consider any matter relating to the conduct of members, including specific complaints in relation to alleged breaches of the Code of Conduct which have been drawn to the committee's attention; - (d) to recommend any modifications to the Code of Conduct; - (e) to consider any reports of the Assembly Commissioner for Standards; - (f) to perform the functions described in Standing Orders 69B and 69C; - (g) to make reports (including reports to the Assembly) on the exercise of any of its functions or any other matter listed above.

-(2) The committee shall be appointed at the commencement of every Assembly and may exercise the power in section 44(1) of the Northern Ireland Act 1998.
+- (1) There shall be a standing committee of the Assembly to be known as the Committee on Standards and Privileges - (a) to consider specific matters relating to privilege referred to it by the Assembly; - (b) to oversee the work of the Clerk of Standards; to examine the arrangements for the compilation, maintenance and accessibility of the Register of Members' Interests and any other registers of interests established by the Assembly; and to review from time to time the form and content of those registers; - (c) to consider any matter relating to the conduct of members; - (d) to recommend any modifications to the Code of Conduct; - (e) to perform the functions described in Standing Orders 69A to 69C; - (f) to make reports (including reports to the Assembly) on the exercise of any of its functions or any other matter listed above. - (2) The committee shall be appointed at the commencement of every Assembly and may exercise the power in section 44(1) of the Northern Ireland Act 1998.